Frontiers of Science at Columbia University

 Frontiers of Science is the interdisciplinary core science requirement for all Columbia College students.
 Frontiers introduces students to different topics from the forefront of four scientific fields (Neuroscience, Astrophysics, Biodiversity, and Earth Science) while instilling and practicing quantitative reasoning skills.
 We call these skills Scientific Habits of Mind, which are characteristic of the scientific inquiry.
 Weekly lectures provide the reference context and small class seminars allow students to more deeply explore the frontiers through discussions, experiments, debates, projects, and more.

 Teaching Observation Fellowship (TOF)

-Fall 2016-2017 I am going to be a Teaching Observation Fellow with Columbia's Center for Teaching and Learning (CTL).
+Fall 2016-2017 I was a Teaching Observation Fellow with Columbia's Center for Teaching and Learning (CTL).
 As a fellow I will be working with the CTL to "design, implement, and assess elements of teaching" to improve my skills through a series of lectures, workshops, and peer-to-peer evaluations.
-During the second half of the fellowship I will work with CTL teaching consultants to do evaluations requested by professors in the Columbia community.
-I am excited to be embarking on this year long adventure.
+During the second half of the fellowship I worked with CTL teaching consultants to do evaluations requested by professors in the Columbia community.

 Innovative Teaching Summer Institute (ITSI)

 ITSI is a week-long intensive workshop with discussions, presentations, and activities aimed at teaching graduate students how to incorporate innovative techniques into their classrooms.
 The workshop was sponsored by Columbia University's (CTL).
 We focused on developing learning goals, using formative and summative assessments, and hands-on activities to create engaging lesson plans.
 Prior to the workshop we developed an innovative lesson plan and throughout the week we edited and altered it to reflect what we learned.
 The evolution of my lesson plan reflected my new commitment to audience participation, peer review, and communication to a variety of audiences.